A New PayPal Phishing Email Scam Using Official Account Details Discovered

-A new PayPal email scam has been spotted and investigated by Bleeping Computer, a technology news site.
+A new PayPal scam has been discovered and investigated by Bleeping Computer, a cybersecurity and technology news site.

-The scam’s aim is to trick users into allowing remote access to their computers, by sending fake purchase notifications.
+The phishing attack aims to trick users into allowing remote access to their computers, by sending fake purchase notifications.

-What makes this scam stand out is the fact that they are using legitimate PayPal emails to do this, so it won’t be automatically caught by spam filters, and the normal trick of checking the “From” email address won’t work here.
+What makes this phishing tactic stand out is the fact that the attackers are using legitimate PayPal emails to do this, which means they will not be automatically caught by email spam filters, and the standard trick of reviewing the “From” sender email address will not reveal potential fraudulent actions.

-This PayPal scam entails an email from PayPal being sent to you, letting you know that a new address has been added to your account.
+An email is sent to you from the official PayPal email address, notifying you that a new address has been added to your PayPal account.

-The email also includes what claims to be a purchase confirmation for a MacBook M4, as well as a phone number to call if you did not authorise the purchase.
+The phishing email includes what claims to be a purchase confirmation for a new MacBook M4 laptop, as well as a phone number to call if you did not authorise the purchase.

 If a user calls the phone number provided in the email, they’ll get “PayPal support”, and then they’ll be connected with a “customer support person”, who in reality is just the scammer.